-Hong Kong’s population was approximately 7.52 million people in 2019.
+Hong Kong’s population was approximately 7.41 million people in mid-2021.
 People of Chinese descent comprise the vast majority of the population.

 Chinese and English are the official languages of Hong Kong.
 English is widely used in the Government and by the legal, professional and business sectors.
 Trilingual professionals who speak English, Cantonese and Putonghua play a vital role in the numerous enterprises trading in Hong Kong or doing business with mainland China and Taiwan.

 Hong Kong is a Special Administrative Region (SAR) of China, formally established on 1 July 1997 under the principle of "One Country, Two Systems".
 It enjoys a high degree of autonomy as enshrined in the Basic Law, the constitutional document governing the political, judicial and economic framework of Hong Kong as well as guaranteeing its capitalistic way of life.
 The Central People's Government of the People's Republic of China is responsible for foreign affairs and defence.

 The HKSAR is headed by the Chief Executive (CE).
 The CE is advised on major policy decisions by the Executive Council.